-Superstrings and supermembranes - often simply called strings and membranes - are ex-Ref.
-144 tended constituents in the most investigated physics conjecture ever.
+Superstrings and supermembranes - often simply called strings and membranes - are extended constituents in the most investigated physics conjecture ever.
 The approach contains a maximum speed, a minimum action and a maximum force (or tension).
 The approach thus incorporates special relativity, quantum theory and general relativity.
 This attempt to achieve the final description of nature uses four ideas that go beyond standard general relativity and quantum theory: